Employers Struggle With Hiring Undocumented Workers: 'You Cannot Hire American Here'

 "We'd close," she says matter-of-factly.
 "I'd sell everything for whatever we could get for it and we would close.
 Because there's not enough talented people who really do know how to cook."

-But administration hardliners say the law is the law.
+But administration hard-liners say the law is the law.

-"Whether you're talking about a chicken plant with 200-plus illegal workers or a little restaurant that has half a dozen illegal workers, the issue's the same," says Mark Krikorian, executive director of the Center for Immigration Studies, a Washington DC think tank that favors lower immigration.
+"Whether you're talking about a chicken plant with 200-plus illegal workers or a little restaurant that has half a dozen illegal workers, the issue's the same," says Mark Krikorian, executive director of the Center for Immigration Studies, a Washington, D.C., think tank that favors lower immigration.
 Krikorian insists there are U.S. citizens who will take these unattractive jobs, and he cheers on Trump's ICE raids.

 "And if that means a little restaurant somewhere ends up closing, that's unfortunate.
 I wish that on no one.
 But restaurants close every day," Krikorian says.
 "And if the labor market is tighter, what that means is restaurants that do come up with a way of recruiting and retaining legal workers will have a competitive advantage."

-In the wake of the Mississippi raids, Lynn says she's not really afraid of immigration agents targeting her tiny restaurant kitchen.
+In light of the Mississippi raids, Lynn says she's not really afraid of immigration agents targeting her tiny restaurant kitchen.

 "What I am worried about," she adds, "is the cost of chicken going up."